contentful/product-catalogue-java/README.md

 ### Download the example

-To run the app locally you will need the source code, which you can get the source code for this app by cloning this repository or from Heroku.
+To run the app locally you will need the source code, which you can by cloning this repository from Heroku.

 ### Cloning from heroku